Ataraxxia/secure-arch/basic_system_installation.md

 Following example assumes you have a nvme drive.
 Your drive may as well report as /dev/sdX.

-You can use your favoruite tool, like fstab or have minimal GUI with cgdisk.
-Propsed partioning schema presents as follows:
+You can use your favoruite tool, that supports creating the GPT partiton, for example `gdisk`:

 	+----------------------+----------------------+----------------------+----------------------+
 	| EFI system partition |         Logical volume 1                                           |